akakumar42/Language_Translation_Using_Transformers-/README.md

 # PyTorch Transformer for Machine Translation

-A complete implementation of the Transformer architecture for neural machine translation from English to Italian, based on the "Attention is All You Need" paper by Vaswani et al.
+A complete implementation of the Transformer architecture for neural machine translation from English to German, based on the "Attention is All You Need" paper by Vaswani et al.

 ## Features